Aircraft lavatory

-An aircraft lavatory or plane toilet is a small room on an aircraft with a toilet and sink.
+An aircraft lavatory or plane toilet is a small unisex room on an aircraft with a toilet and sink.
 They are commonplace on passenger flights except some short-haul flights.
 Aircraft toilets were historically chemical toilets, but many now use a vacuum flush system instead.

 History

-Early aircraft fitted with a toilet include the 1921 DH.29 Doncaster and the 1921 Caproni Ca.60.
+Early aircraft fitted with a toilet include the 1919 Handley Page Type W, the 1921 DH.29 Doncaster and the 1921 Caproni Ca.60.
 However, the Caproni crashed on its second flight and never saw service.
 The Handley Page H.P.42 airliner, designed in 1928, was fitted with toilets near the center of the aircraft.

 The British Supermarine Stranraer flying boat, which first flew in 1934, was fitted with a toilet that was open to the air.
 When the lid was lifted in flight, airflow produced a whistling noise that led to the aircraft being nicknamed the "Whistling Shithouse".
 The Short Sunderland flying boat, which saw military service from 1938 to 1967, was comparatively well equipped, carrying a porcelain flush toilet.

 During World War II, large bomber aircraft, such as the American Boeing B-17 Flying Fortress and the British Avro Lancaster, carried chemical toilets (basically a bucket with seat and cover, see bucket toilet); in British use, they were called "Elsans" after the company that manufactured them.
 These often overflowed and were difficult to use.
-The intense cold of high altitude required crews to wear many layers of heavy clothing, and the pilot might have to take violent evasive action with little warning.
-They were unpopular with bomber crews, who would avoid using them if at all possible.
+The intense cold of high altitude required crews to wear many layers of heavy clothing, and the pilot might have to take violent evasive action with little warning causing the bucket to tip over sending waste in all directions.
+They were unpopular with bomber crews, who would avoid using them if at all possible, especially when an aircraft banked causing the bucket to tip over and empty its contents all over its user.
 Bomber crew members sometimes preferred to urinate into bottles or defecate into cardboard boxes, which were then thrown from the aircraft.
+When such containers were unavailable, crew members would urinate out of the bomb bay or defecate into their hands and throw it out one of the waist gun ports.